jenevasmith/osTicket-Post-Installation-Configuration/README.md

 - SEV-C

-Name the SLA, “SEV-C,” set the Schedule as, “Monday - Friday, 8am - 5pm with U.S. Holidays,” Grace Period, “8 (in hours),” then click the Add Plan button.
+In the Admin Panel, click the Manage tab, select the SLA option, then click on the Add New SLA Plan button.
 <p>
 <img src="https://imgur.com/wHniEWB.png">
 </p>
 <p>

-- Configure Help Topics

-In the Admin Panel, click on the Manage tab, select the Help Topics option, then click the Add New Help Topic button.
+Name the SLA, “SEV-C,” set the Schedule as, “Monday - Friday, 8am - 5pm with U.S. Holidays,” Grace Period, “8 (in hours),” then click the Add Plan button.
 <p>
 <img src="https://imgur.com/Yyqm7hn.png">
 </p>